pparuzel/autocut/README.md

 $ ls
 talking_video.mp4
 ```
-2. Run `autocut` on the file and set RMS threshold with `-t`.
-This threshold
+1. Run `autocut` on the file and enjoy.
+You can also set the noise threshold
-   represents the maximum value for noise which will separate it from
+   manually with `-t`.
+This threshold represents the maximum value for noise
-   the expected signal.
+   which will separate it from the expected signal.
 ```
-$ autocut.py talking_video.mp4 -t -50
+$ autocut.py talking_video.mp4
+scanning noise level threshold ... sampling time span: (0, 120) detected audio levels (120 seconds)
+            max: -37.322253
+            min: -82.643269
+            avg: -54.44065573627838
+            ---
+            suggested noise level: -56.34756092088351

 analyzing audio of talking_video.mp4 ...
 processing cuts ...
 found 1798 cuts